Aurin Squire: Early life and education

 Born and raised in Opa-locka, Florida, Squire graduated from Northwestern University with a bachelor's in radio/TV/film, the School of Drama at The New School with an MFA in playwriting, and the Juilliard School with a graduate diploma in playwriting.
 He then worked as a professional journalist for the Chicago Tribune and the Miami Herald.
 In his senior year, Shadows in the Light, an epic play about Cuban immigrants in Miami, was produced by the ETA Theatre in Chicago.
 At Juilliard he was in the school's playwriting fellowship while working for The New Republic and Talking Points Memo as a journalist.

 Playwriting

+Aurin Squire wrote the book for the Tony-nominated Broadway musical "A Wonderful World" which ran at Studio 54 in the 2024-2025 season.
 Many of Squire's plays revolve around multiracial societies in transition or America's changing cultural make-up.
 His work reflects the Latino, African, Caribbean, African-American, and Jewish cultures he grew up around in South Florida.

-Squire was a part of the Lincoln Center Lab and his comedy "The Great Black Sambo Machine" was presented there and at Ars Nova the following year.

-In 2007, Squire spent a year in Albuquerque, New Mexico, working with artists Leigh Fondakowski and Krista DeNio on a docudrama about Converso and Crypto-Jewish families who fled the Spanish Inquisition and settled in Arizona and New Mexico.
-Squire was commissioned to interview surviving Crypto- and Converso-Jewish residents, research, and collaborate to create what became A Light In My Soul/Una Luz En Mi Alma.
-The epic docudrama was performed by Working Classroom Theatre the following year at the National Hispanic Cultural Center in Albuquerque, and received additional performances around New Mexico.

-Squire's off-Broadway plays, such as Matthew Takes Mannahatta and To Whom It May Concern, have been produced around New York and the United States.
-His plays have also been produced at off-Broadway and regional venues including Brooklyn Arts Exchange, Ars Nova, Vital Theatre, ArcLight Theatre, Cherry Lane, and Barrington Stage Company.
+Squire's plays like "Don't Smoke in Bed" and "Obama-ology" premiered in London at Finborough Theatre before having runs in Chicago, Los Angeles, and Houston.
+His dark comedy about his childhood adoration of pop culture, "Defacing Michael Jackson," was produced in Chicago and then in Miami at Miami New Drama.